named-data/mini-ndn/docs/experiment.rst

     sudo python /path/to/myexample.py

-The user no longer needs to create an experiment in the old Mini-NDN way, then install it to the system before executing it via the minindn binary.
+The user no longer needs to install an experiment in the old Mini-NDN way, then install it to the system before running it via the minindn executable.
 The new examples can be separate from the Mini-NDN folder if the core is not being modified.

 CLI Interface
 _____________